Media Training & Interview Techniques for Executives

-- Calmness under pressure: They keep their cool in difficult situations and are focused on the messages that need to be conveyed.
+- Calmness under pressure: They keep their cool in difficult situations and concentrate on the messages that need to be conveyed.

-- Confidence: They appear relaxed, confident, focused and credible.
+- Confidence: They appear relaxed, confident, focussed and credible.
 They speak with power.

 Our programs are delivered in varying formats, which are specifically designed to match the skill level and needs of trainees.

-The focus for this session is an introduction to the media industry and how it works for participants who have had limited experience with the media or who may only deal with the media occasionally.
+The focus for this session is an introduction to the media industry and how it works for participants who have had limited media experience or who may only deal occasionally with the media.

-This session, conducted in a group setting, gives participants a grounding in what the media wants, how to satisfy media enquiries, identify what is newsworthy and how to maximise public relations opportunities.
+Conducted in a group setting, the session gives participants a groundRing in what the media wants, how to satisfy media enquiries, identify what is newsworthy and how to maximise public relations opportunities.

-Importantly, participants will also learn the danger zones and the repercussions of straying from their boundaries.
+Importantly, participants will also learn the danger zones and the repercussions of straying from defined spokesperson boundaries.

 Executive Media Skills – Step 1

-This fast-paced and interactive course introduces participants to the skills and techniques needed to effectively work with the media in a variety of situations.
+This fast-paced, interactive course introduces participants to the skills and techniques required to effectively work with the media across a variety of situations.

-Combining Media Manoeuvres’ media communication models and adult training principles, you will learn how the media works and what journalists are looking for, explore the elements of a successful interview and the attributes required to be an effective media spokesperson.
+Combining Media Manoeuvres’ media communication models and adult training principles, you will learn how the media works and what journalists are looking for.
+We explore the elements of a successful interview and the attributes required to be an effective media spokesperson.

-Tailored for executive, specialist and professional staff, the course introduces participants to effective media control skills and builds interview confidence by assessing strengths and areas for improvement through simulated interviews.
+Tailored for executive, specialist and professional staff, the course introduces participants to effective media control skills and builds interview confidence by assessing strengths and areas for improvement through interview practice and feedback.

 – Executive Manager – Suncorp